 IELTS Vocabulary for Crime and Punishment

 If you want to prepare for the topic of crime and punishment, then you should learn some vocabulary to help you discuss it with ease.
 A great way to start is to read some news articles about crime.
 You can try searching your favourite English-language news source.
 I recommend the BBC, but any high-quality news outlet is fine.
 You might also find it useful to search Wikipedia for crime-related topics, such as “capital punishment.”
 These will invariably contain many useful words.
+For example:

 Of course, I usually stress that you should not just learn words in isolation.
 Try to learn groups of words that commonly go together or longer phrases that might help you.
 For example, you could learn some adjectives and nouns that go together: